mzkrasner/ceramic-delegate-profiles/README.md

 View the guide on how to use these scripts [here](https://composedb.js.org/docs/0.4.x/guides/composedb-server/running-in-the-cloud#running-composedb-server-on-kubernetes).

+Ignore the section that starts with “Clone the simpledeploy repository and enter the created directory” (we will use the repository you are already in):

 Once you arrive at the sentence starting with "You can now follow the existing guides" use the following steps:

 1. Run `npm install` within the root directory to download the required dependencies